hsdoaa/CattleAssigner/README.md

-All the classifers are implemented in python using Scikit-learn library.
+All the ML classifers are implemented in python using Scikit-learn library.